 Hamilton Heights School -- a K to 5 school -- was founded in 2002 by parents looking for a progressive education option in the West Harlem neighborhood of Hamilton Heights.
-It started as "Hamilton Heights Academy" a program inside PS 28 and became a fully recognized DOE public school in 2007.
-Shortly after the school moved into their current location on Amsterdam Avenue and W146th Street, in a building shared with PS 153.
+We started out as "Hamilton Heights Academy," a program inside PS 28.
+We became a fully recognized DOE public school in 2007 shortly after the we moved into our current location on Amsterdam Avenue and West 146th Street in a building shared with PS 153.

 We provide an academically rigorous education to our very diverse population of students using effective instructional strategies based on a progressive education philosophy.
 Besides our classroom teachers, our staff includes specialists in music, dance, ELL and special ed, a speech therapist and a guidance counselor.
-Additionally our school partners with outside organizations for visual art, Spanish and science instruction.
+Additionally our school partners with outside organizations for visual arts and swimming.

 Our school focuses on: